osotorrio/tamagotchigame/README.md

 # Application Client

-An example of this API library is described in the [application client test class](https://github.com/osotorrio/tamagotchigame/blob/master/TamagotchiGame.Tests/ApplicationClient.cs).
+An example of use of this API library is described in the [application client test class](https://github.com/osotorrio/tamagotchigame/blob/master/TamagotchiGame.Tests/ApplicationClient.cs).